Indigenous feminism

-Indigenous feminism is related to postcolonial feminism as it acknowledges the devastating consequences of colonisation on Indigenous peoples and the lands they inhabit, and the importance of decolonisation in dismantling oppressive systems that were introduced as a result of colonisation.
-The central role of the ancestral landbase, and current land rights and environmental struggles, connect Indigenous feminism to some aspects of ecofeminism.
-Differentiating indigenous feminism from mainstream white feminism and its related forms of feminism (including liberal feminism and Orientalist feminism) is important because "indigenous women will have different concrete experiences that shape our relation to core themes" than those of non-indigenous women.
+Indigenous feminism is related to postcolonial feminism as it acknowledges the devastating consequences of colonisation on Indigenous peoples and the lands they inhabit, along with the importance of decolonisation in dismantling oppressive systems that were introduced with colonisation.
+The central role of the ancestral landbase, and current land rights and environmental struggles, connect Indigenous feminism to some aspects of ecofeminism and Indigenous philosophies of environmental care.
+Indigenous approaches to environmental care emphasize the interdependency between humans, non-human beings, and the land itself.
+While these concepts of care may not be fully captured by English terminology, there is a clear focus on the reciprocal responsibility between individuals and the environment—an interconnected framework that histories of colonialism have long sought to erase.
+Within this framework, failures to care for the environment are seen as akin to neglecting or failing to care for other people.
+This spiritual extension of care to the land diverges from ecofeminism, which identifies anthropocentrism and androcentrism as the primary root causes of environmental harms.
+Differentiating Indigenous feminism from mainstream white feminism and its related forms of feminism (including liberal feminism and Orientalist feminism) is important because "Indigenous women will have different concrete experiences that shape our relations to core themes" than those of non-Indigenous women.

 Indigenous feminism is also known by other, geographically specific, names such as: Native American feminism in the United States, First Nations feminism in Canada, Aboriginal or Indigenous Australian feminism in Australia.
-Despite the use of the more globally-applicable word "indigenous", the majority of text that refers to "Indigenous feminism" tends to focus on North American indigenous populations (Native American, First Nations, Inuit and Métis).
+Despite the use of the more globally-applicable word "Indigenous", the majority of text that refers to "Indigenous feminism" tends to focus on North American Indigenous populations - Native Americans in the United States and Indigenous Peoples in Canada (First Nations, Inuit and Métis - aka FNIM).